Sunday, November 5, 2023

 The Bank of Japan has been trying to reach the 2% target for many years, and hasn't actually achieved it yet.
 But it might be coming soon.

-For many years, Japan has been a state of either stagnation and or deflation, which has kept the Japanese economy in a state of limbo and not growing much.
+has kept the Japanese economy in a state of limbo and not growing much.

 In the present time, as to not rock the boat and or cause harm in the financial markets, the Bank of Japan most likely will stay the course on its current monetary policy.